argo-marketplace/Constituent-Data-Collaborative/README.md

 # How
-- Open an issue to discuss further!
+- Open an issue to imagine further!